Introduction

 Spotting Inconsistencies

 Lawyers comb through for any conflicting statements, discrepancies, etc. Differences may arise between what is reported as symptoms and what the physician notes, for example.
 In all of these cases, inconsistency can lead to a weakness in the claim if not sufficiently addressed.
-If there’s any uncertainty around that, then lawyers can actually go and talk to medical experts, who typically will never get involved in a criminal case like this.
+If there’s any uncertainty about that, lawyers can talk to medical experts, who typically don’t get involved in criminal cases like this.
 This level of specificity avoids confusion later during negotiations or in court.

 Evaluating Pre-Existing Conditions

-Medical records often contain details surrounding the state of the person prior to the injury.
+Medical records often contain details about the person’s condition prior to the injury.
 Previous conditions that might impact the case will also not escape the attention of lawyers.
-While it divides the old issues from any new problem, a legal expert in this situation can argue whether the harm done was specific.
+While it distinguishes old issues from new problems, a legal expert in this situation can argue whether the harm done was specific.
 This difference is often one of the factors that help determine the amount of compensation awarded.

 Consulting with Medical Experts